nutanixworkshops/EnterprisePrivateCloud_Bootcamp/dayinlife/dayinlife.rst

 A Day in the Life
 -----------------

-In a constant effort to improve our products, members of the Nutanix Product Management team have been working in conjunction with field sales teams to conduct long form interviews and panels with large-scale Nutanix customers to understand how we can ease adoption, tighten workflows, and prioritize the introduction of new functionality. *Basically - why do people love Nutanix, and what can we do to make their experience better.*

-From these studies, we were able to identify much of what a typical "Day in the Life" of a Nutanix administrator can look like - and have adapted it into the starting point for the Private Cloud lab track.
-It is easy to get caught up in all of the amazing things Nutanix is working to bring to market, and subsequently lose sight of the core capabilities that have brought Nutanix success:

-- The industry's best HCI software - AOS
-- An unmatched consumer-grade management experience in Prism

-Our Private Cloud story is built on the strongest *foundation* (sorry, couldn't help it) possible.

-**In this lab you will follow a day in the life of Carol O'Kay, a 10 year veteran of administrating vSphere environments on 3-tier architecture, who has recently deployed her first Nutanix cluster.
-The Nutanix cluster is being used for a mix of production IT workloads, and supporting the engineering efforts for her company's primary application, an inventory management solution called Fiesta, used to support the company's retail storefronts.**
+In this lab you will follow a day in the life of Carol O'Kay, a 10 year veteran of administrating virtual environments on 3-tier architecture, who has recently deployed her first Nutanix cluster.
+The Nutanix cluster is being used for a mix of production IT workloads, and supporting the engineering efforts for her company's primary application, an inventory management solution called Fiesta, used to support the company's retail storefronts.

 Configuring Storage
 +++++++++++++++++++